fleetdm/fleet/articles/fleet-4.19.0.md

 For update instructions, see our [upgrade guide](https://fleetdm.com/docs/deploying/upgrading-fleet) in the Fleet docs.

 ## Highlights
-- Just-in-time (JIT) user provisioning
+- Access just-in-time (JIT) user provisioning.
 - See remaining disk space for all hosts
 - Aggregate Windows and mobile device management (MDM) data